vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 If the oracle key is compromised, it will be possible to un-tie the price-related actions from the actual price reference that the oracle is supposed to provide.
 The price-related actions are issuance, re-issuance, and liquidation.
-Per the described contract, all three actions require participation from the Issuer, and only the liquidation can be done unilaterally, the (re)issuance require the participation of the Sponsor.
-Therefore, when only the Issuer is allowed to liquidate, the malicious liquidation will require the compromise of both the Oracle and the Issuer.
+Per the described contract, all three actions require participation from the issuer, and only the liquidation can be done unilaterally, the (re)issuance require the participation of the sponsor.
+Therefore, when only the issuer is allowed to liquidate, the malicious liquidation will require the compromise of both the Oracle and the issuer.

 Issuer and Oracle
 #################